dark-backed-wood-quail-elagov

 Dark-backed Wood-quail

 Appearance: The Dark-backed Wood-quail is a medium-sized bird with a dark olive-brown back, rufous-brown underparts, and a distinct black facial mask.
-It has a short tail, strong legs, and a relatively large body compared to other quail species.
-Males and females generally have similar plumage, with subtle differences in size and coloration.
+It has a short tail, strong legs, and a large body compared to other quail species.
+Males and females have similar plumage, with subtle differences in size and coloration.

-Habitat: Dark-backed Wood-quails are typically found in the understory of humid montane forests and cloud forests in the Andes of Colombia.
+Habitat: Dark-backed Wood-quails are found in the understory of humid montane forests and cloud forests in the Andes of Colombia.
 They prefer dense vegetation with thick undergrowth, where they can forage for seeds, insects, and small invertebrates.
 These birds are secretive and elusive, often staying hidden in the dense foliage.

-Behavior: Dark-backed Wood-quails are primarily ground-dwelling birds that forage by scratching leaf litter and soil for food.
-They are usually seen in small groups or pairs and can be shy and difficult to observe due to their cryptic plumage and elusive behavior.
+Behavior: Dark-backed Wood-quails are ground-dwelling birds that forage by scratching leaf litter and soil for food.
+They are seen in small groups or pairs and can be shy and difficult to observe due to their cryptic plumage and elusive behavior.
 These birds are known to be vocal, with a repertoire of calls used for communication and territorial purposes.

-Breeding: Dark-backed Wood-quails breed during the rainy season in Colombia, typically from March to June.
+Breeding: Dark-backed Wood-quails breed during the rainy season from March to June.
 Courtship displays may involve vocalizations, posturing, and mutual preening between mates.
 The female builds a nest on the ground, where she lays a small clutch of eggs.
 Incubation and care of the young are usually shared between the male and female.

 Distribution